-Cars are fantastic tools, but they’re also expensive to replace.
-Suppose you are in a car accident and it’s not your fault.
+Cars are important modes of transportation, but they are also expensive to replace.
+Suppose you are in an auto accident and it’s not your fault.
 In that case, you can expect the at-fault driver’s insurance company to cover your damages.
-But what about when you’re the at-fault driver?
+But what about when you are the at-fault driver?
 Sure, your basic liability coverage will take care of the other driver and their vehicle, but what about yours?
-Total loss car insurance is one type of insurance policy that can help in this situation if the damage is severe enough.
+Total loss car insurance is a specific type of auto insurance coverage that can help in this situation if the damage is severe enough.

 What is total loss?

-Total loss in car insurance is when a vehicle is damaged beyond reasonable repair.
+Total loss car insurance provides coverage for when a vehicle is damaged beyond reasonable repair.
 If the car has total loss coverage, the insurance will make a payout for the totaled vehicle.
 There are two primary methods for determining when a car is a total loss.

-The first method is known as the total loss threshold and is determined by state.
+The first method is known as the total loss threshold and is determined by the state you live in.
 The total loss threshold is a percentage of the vehicle’s market value.
-If damages meet or exceed this threshold, the car may be declared a total loss instead of being repaired.
+If damages meet or exceed this threshold, the vehicle may be declared a total loss instead of being repaired.
 Not all states have a specified total loss threshold.
-Instead, some use the total loss formula.
+Instead, some use what’s called a total loss formula.

-The total loss formula (TLF) is the second method for determining when a car is a total loss.
+The total loss formula (TLF) is another common method for determining when a car is a total loss.
 It equals the fair market value of a vehicle minus its salvage value.
-If the cost of repairs exceeds the TLF outcome, the insurance company can declare it a total loss.
+If the cost of repairs exceeds the TLF outcome, your auto insurer can declare it a total loss.

 |State||Total loss threshold|